hapijs/hapi/API.md

       used to store static configuration values and [`server.plugins`](#serverplugins) which is meant for storing run-time state.
 Defaults to `{}`.

+    - `useDomains` - if `false`, will not use node domains to protect against exceptions thrown in handlers and other external code.
+Defaults to `true`.

 Note that the `options` object is deeply cloned and cannot contain any values that are unsafe to perform deep copy on.